qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-randomized-benchmarking.md

 from scipy.optimize import curve_fit
 ```

 We build a two-qubit Processor, where the second qubit is detuned from the first one by $\delta= 1.852$MHz.
-A sequence of $\pi$-pulses with Rabi frequency of $\Omega= 20$KHz and random phases are applied to the first qubit.
+A sequence of $\pi$-pulses with Rabi frequency of $\Omega= 20$KHz and random axes/signs ($\pm X, \pm Y$) are applied to the first qubit.
 We define noise such that the same pulse also applies to the second qubit.
 Because of the detuning, this pulse does not flip the second qubit but subjects it to a diffusive behaviour, so that the average fidelity of the second qubit with respect to the initial state decreases.

 Here, we reproduce these results with a two-qubit `Processor`.
 We start with an initial state of fidelity 0.975 and simulate the Hamiltonian